copybar/copybar-jekyll/README.md

 Use the Copybar elements you find as examples.
 You can create any number of these elements, and put them almost anywhere on this site.

 It's best to study how Jekyll renders template files if you want to customize this way.
-This this [documentation](http://jekyllbootstrap.com/lessons/jekyll-introduction.html#initial_setup).
+See this [documentation](http://jekyllbootstrap.com/lessons/jekyll-introduction.html#initial_setup).

 ## Running Locally